mosra/magnum-website/content/showcase/player.rst

     -   :label-warning:`Shift` :label-default:`mouse drag` pans the scene at
         depth of the cursor
     -   :label-default:`mouse wheel` zooms in/out relative to cursor position
+    -   :label-default:`right mouse button` selects and highlights mesh under cursor, showing stats for it
     -   :label-default:`Num 1` / :label-warning:`Ctrl` :label-default:`Num 1`
         switches to a front / back view
     -   :label-default:`Num 3` / :label-warning:`Ctrl` :label-default:`Num 3`